-- 10.2.1 The period of Ineligibility shall be four years where: - 10.2.1.1 The anti-doping rule violation does not involve a Minor or a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - 10.2.1.2 The anti-doping rule violation involves a Minor, or a Specified Substance and the Anti-Doping Organization can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, the period of Ineligibility shall be two years. - 10.2.3 As used in Articles 10.2 and 10.3, the term "intentional" is meant to identify those Athletes-who cheat.
-The term, therefore, requires that the Athlete or other Person engaged Persons who engage in conduct which he or she knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
-An antidoping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance and the Athlete can establish that the Prohibited Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance. - 10.3 Ineligibility for Other Anti-Doping Rule Violations
+- 10.2.1 The period of Ineligibility, subject to Article 10.2.4, shall be four years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.75 - 10.2.1.2 The anti-doping rule violation involves a Specified Substance and the Anti-Doping Organization can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, subject to Article 10.2.4, the period of Ineligibility shall be two years. - 10.2.3 As used in Articles 10.2 and 10.3, the term "intentional" is meant to identify those Athletes who cheat.
+The term, therefore, requires that the Athlete or other Person engaged Persons who engage in conduct which he or shethey knew constituted an antidoping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance. - 10.2.4 Notwithstanding any other provision in Article 10.2, where the anti-doping rule violation involves a Substance of Abuse, and the Athlete can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be three months Ineligibility.
+In addition, this period may be reduced to one month Ineligibility if the Athlete or other Person verifies satisfactory completion of a substance abuse program approved by the Anti-Doping Organization with Results Management responsibility.
+The period of Ineligibility established in this Article 10.2.4 is not subject to reduction based on any provision in Article 10.6.76

+10.3 Ineligibility for Other Anti-Doping Rule Violations

-The period of Ineligibility for anti-doping rule violations other than as provided in Article 10.2 shall be as follows, unless Article 10.5 or 10.6 are applicable:
+The period of Ineligibility for anti-doping rule violations other than as provided in Article 10.2 shall be as follows, unless Article 10.56 or 10.67 are applicable:

-- 10.3.1 For violations of Article 2.3 or Article 2.5, except as provided in Article 10.3.1.1, the period of Ineligibility shall be four years unless, in the case of failing to submit to Sample collection, the Athlete can establish that the commission of the anti-doping rule violation was not intentional (as defined in Article 10.2.3), in which case the period of Ineligibility shall be two years. - 10.3.1.1 As provided in Article 10.7.2, for a violation of Article 2.5 by a Person who has been notified of an anti-doping rule violation, where the violation occurs during the results management process after such
+10.3.1 For violationsa violation of Article 2.3-or Article 2.5, the period of Ineligibility shall be four years unless, in the case of failing to submit to Sample collection, the Athlete can establish that the commission of the anti-doping rule violation was not intentional (as

-&lt;sup>51 [Comment to Article 10.2.1.1: While it is theoretically possible for an Athlete or other Person to establish that the anti-doping rule violation was not intentional without showing how the Prohibited Substance entered his or her system, it is unlikely in the extreme that in a doping case under Article 2.1 an Athlete will be successful in proving that he or she acted unintentionally without establishing the source of the Prohibited Substance.]
+75 [Comment to Article 10.2.1.1: While it is theoretically possible for an Athlete or other Person to establish that the anti-doping rule violation was not intentional without showing how the Prohibited Substance entered one's system, it is highly unlikely that in a doping case under Article 2.1 an Athlete will be successful in proving that the Athlete acted unintentionally without establishing the source of the Prohibited Substance.]